scikit-multiflow/scikit-multiflow/CONTRIBUTING.md

 `method's name` + `type

 where `type` is optional since in some cases it could be inferred from the method/class name itself.
-E.g. `RegressorChain`
+E.g. `NaiveBayes`

 ### Template code